daveaglick/daveaglick/input/posts/2016-in-review.md

 Tags:
   - personal
 ---
-This whole "Year in Review" blog post thing has gotten quite popular (or perhaps it always was).
+This whole "Year in Review" blog post thing has gotten quite popular.
 At the risk of being cliché, here is my own entry.
 Even if no one else finds this to be a fascinating and important historical record, I find it personally insightful.

 # Open Source
 ---